MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/product-overview/release-notes/known-issues-limitations/index.md

 If you build the Application Center client from sources, disabling the hardware acceleration at the application level in the Android manifest should improve the situation for Android 4.0.x.
 In that case, the application must be built with Android SDK 11 or later.

 ### Application Center requires MobileFirst Studio V7.1 for importing and building the Application Center mobile client
 To build the Application Center mobile client, you need MobileFirst Studio V 7.1.
 You can download MobileFirst Studio from the [Downloads page]({{site.baseurl}}/downloads).
 Click the **Previous MobileFirst Platform Foundation releases** tab for the download link.
-For installation instructions, see [Installing MobileFirst Studio in the IBM® Knowledge Center for 7.1](https://www.ibm.com/support/knowledgecenter/SSHS8R_7.1.0/com.ibm.worklight.installconfig.doc/devenv/t_installing_ibm_worklight_studi.html).
+For installation instructions, see [Installing MobileFirst Studio in the IBM  Knowledge Center for 7.1](https://www.ibm.com/support/knowledgecenter/SSHS8R_7.1.0/com.ibm.worklight.installconfig.doc/devenv/t_installing_ibm_worklight_studi.html).
 For more information about building the Application Center mobile client, see [Preparations for using the mobile client](../../../appcenter/preparations).

 ### Application Center and Microsoft Windows Phone 8.1
 Application Center supports the distribution of applications as Windows Phone application package (.xap) files for Microsoft Windows Phone 8.0 and Microsoft Windows Phone 8.1.
 With Microsoft Windows Phone 8.1, Microsoft introduced a new universal format as app package (.appx) files for Windows Phone.
 Currently, Application Center does not support the distribution of app package (.appx) files for Microsoft Windows Phone 8.1, but is limited to Windows Phone application package (.xap) files only.